26 Things to do in Suzhou China – All You Need to Know Before you Go

 What sets this garden apart is the multilevel rock formations known as rockeries that weave through waterways creating pathways up, over and through decorative rocks made of limestone from Taihu Lake.

-Today the crowds take away from the serenity, but they cannot detract from the beauty of the gardens.
+We got lost in a maze of rocks designed to create a relaxing atmosphere of serenity and contemplation.
+Today, the crowds diminish the serenity, but they cannot detract from the beauty of the gardens.
 It is truly a work of art.

 11. Panmen Scenic Area